-- The parent association has successfully put in place a holiday care at the European School Karlsruhe that covers most of the holiday breaks.
-In cooperation with the school and Lenitas (former proLiberis) a holiday care is offered for the children of the kindergarten and/or the elementary school (children from 3.5 to 12 years). - There will be the possibility of the children's holiday care during the winter and Easter holidays as well as the May holidays from 8:00 am to 4:30 pm (however under the condition of a minimum number of 12 children participating in the programme). - For the registration and further information please visit the homepage of Lenitas: http://lenitas.de/ferienfreizeiten-der-europaeischen-schule-karlsruhe
+The parent association has successfully put in place a holiday care at the European School Karlsruhe that covers most of the holiday breaks.
+In cooperation with the school and Lenitas (former proLiberis) a holiday care is offered for the children of the kindergarten and the primary school (children from 3.5 to 12 years).